lt-www/www-ltr/data/md/press.md

 "Brown's voice is light and just hinting at crumbling; Thorne's is lower and thicker in flow.
 In this low-lit room their voices speak to each other.
 The songs walk between country, folk and blues; picking up both a low level spirituality and a clear frankness of humanity." **_Sydney Morning Herald_**

 "Teaming up with Australian singer Lucie Thorne, it's like Brown has found her long-lost sister to complete a musical circle.
 The softness of the way each approaches a song makes a quiet power come alive, and captures all that is good in vocal collaborations.
 An inspired creation." **_The Morton Report_**

+"...reminiscent of Emmylou Harris and Gillian Welch...these two beautiful voices have come together to create something which is wonderfully sweet and beguiling.
+A thing of quiet joy." **_Readings Monthly_**

 * * * * *